Free Derry: IRA resurgence

 Relations between the British Army and the residents had steadily decayed since the first appearance of troops in August 1969.
 In September, after clashes between nationalist and unionist crowds that led to the death of a Protestant man, William King, the British Army erected a 'peace ring' to enclose the nationalist population in the area they had previously controlled.
 Roads into the city centre were closed at night and people were prevented from walking on certain streets.
 Although some moderate nationalists accepted this as necessary, there was anger among young people.
 Clashes between youths and troops became more frequent.
 The riot following the Officials' Easter parade in March 1970 marked the first time that the army used 'snatch squads', who rushed into the Bogside wielding batons to make arrests.
 The snatch squads soon became a common feature of army arrest operations.
 There was also a belief that they were arresting people at random, sometimes days after the alleged offence, and based on the identification of people that they had seen from a considerable distance.
 The rioters were condemned as hooligans by moderates, who saw the riots as hampering attempts to resolve the situation.
 The Labour radicals and Official republicans, still working together, tried to turn the youth away from rioting and create socialist organisations—one such organisation was named the Young Hooligans Association—but to no avail.
 The Provisionals, while disapproving of riots, viewed them as the inevitable consequence of British occupation.
 This philosophy was more attractive to rioters, and some of them joined the Provisional IRA.
 The deaths of two leading Provisionals in a premature explosion in June 1970 resulted in young militants becoming more prominent in the organisation.
 Nevertheless, up to July 1971 the Provisional IRA remained numerically small.

-Two men, Séamas Cusack and Desmond Beattie, were shot dead in separate incidents in the early morning and afternoon of 8 July 1971.
+Two men, Seamus Cusack and Desmond Beattie, were shot dead in separate incidents in the early morning and afternoon of 8 July 1971.
 They were the first people to be killed by the British Army in Derry.
 In both cases the British Army claimed that the men were attacking them with guns or bombs, while eyewitnesses insisted that both were unarmed.
 The Social Democratic and Labour Party (SDLP), the newly formed party of which John Hume and Ivan Cooper were leading members, withdrew from Stormont in protest, but among residents there was a perception that moderate policies had failed.
 The result was a surge of support for the IRA.
 The Provisionals held a meeting the following Sunday at which they called on people to "join the IRA".
 Following the meeting, people queued up to join, and there was large-scale rioting.
 The British Army post at Bligh's Lane came under sustained attack, and troops there and around the city came under fire from the IRA.